withdave/qlik-embed-examples/README.md

 # qlik-sense-all-charts

-A simple app, with all charts, hosted.
+A simple app, with all charts, hosted in GitHub pages via Qlik anonymous access.

 ## Overview

 This repository provides a simple, hosted Qlik Sense app that demonstrates all available chart types.
 It includes:
 - An embeddable web app (`embed/index.html`) for viewing the Qlik Sense app via Qlik's web components.
 - Automated deployment to GitHub Pages for the embed app.
+This is configured to deploy to a Qlik Cloud anonymous tenant (note this is why the NL object won't render).
 - Automated deployment of the Qlik Sense app (`src/*.qvf`) to your Qlik Cloud tenant using GitHub Actions.

 ---